lionelmace/vpc-on-classic-vsi/vsi_is_create_instance_cli.md

    ```
    {:screen}

-   If you do not have one available, you can create an SSH key using the `ibmcloud is key-create` command.
+   If you do not have an SSH key available, you can create one by using the `ibmcloud is key-create` command.
 You can add SSH keys to your instance only when you initially create the instance.
 For more information about managing SSH keys, see [Managing SSH keys](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-managing-ssh-keys#managing-ssh-keys).

 ## Creating an instance using the CLI
 {: #creating-an-instance-using-the-cli}

 After you know these values, use them to run the `instance-create` command.
-In addition to the information that you gathered, you must specify a name for the instance.
-The following example shows the command in action (using generic x and 123 values for example purposes only).
+You must also specify a name for the instance.
+The following example shows the command in action (using generic x and 123 values, for example purposes only).

 When you provision an instance, a 100 GB block storage volume is automatically created as a primary boot volume and attached to the instance.
 The following example shows how to include a secondary volume with the `--volume-attach` parameter.
 Including a secondary volume is optional.
 {:note}